luciasantamaria/pandas-tutorial/README.md

-# Teaching materials for pandas and scikit-learn
+# Teaching materials for python, pandas and scikit-learn
 This repository contains tutorials for learning python packages pandas and scikit-learn.

 ## Table of Contents